Coronavirus in Cabo San Lucas | Everything You Need To Know

 A: To make your travel go as smoothly as possible, we recommend you do a self-check for symptoms a day or two before you go to the airport, and also before you leave for your flight.
 If you have symptoms, go to the doctor and get tested.
 That way if you're positive, you can reschedule your trip and stay safe at home, and if you're negative you can bring your certificate with you on your trip.

 You will be screened for symptoms upon arrival, but it is very unlikely that you would develop symptoms in a few hours while on the flight, so this will make sure you don't have any issues and can go on about enjoying your vacation.

 Q: Are hotels in Cabo San Lucas and the Los Cabos area open right now?

 A: Yes, many hotels opened on June 15th.
-Some others will reopen until July 1st.
+Some others will reopen gradually the upcoming months.
 You can check more details on the hotels section above.